sayanarijit/sayanarijit.github.io/src/site/notes/fiction.md

 Don't waste your emotions, make a story out of it.

+Some artists show us something wrong with the world by painting the ugly picture of reality.
+Then there are artists who show us the same thing by painting a beautiful picture of fantasy.

 ## Insights

 - "a story is a gossip" - arunava sinha [^1][1] [^2][2]